McKinsey Interview Process: 6 Steps to an Offer (2026)

 How Do Final Round Interviews Differ from First Round?

-There are three key differences between McKinsey first round and final round interviews:
+There are three key differences between the two rounds:

 Difference